JR-Mitchell/advent-of-code-2022-jrm/notes/notes/daily.day7.md

 This should be easy enough with what I've already put in place.

 Words typed too soon, I got an incorrect answer (despite the test passing)...

+### The mistake
+I got an incorrect answer because I provided the wrong piece of information!
+I was outputting the name of the directory, whereas the question asks for its total size.
+This is easily fixed.